ajslater/picopt/README.md

 ### PNG

-To optimize PNG images or convert other lossless formats to PNG picopt requires either [optipng](http://optipng.sourceforge.net/) or [pngout](http://advsys.net/ken/utils.htm) be on the path.
-Optipng provides the most advantage, but best results will be had by using pngout as well.
+To optimize PNG images or convert other lossless formats to PNG picopt requires either [oxipng](http://oxipng.sourceforge.net/) or [pngout](http://advsys.net/ken/utils.htm) be on the path. oxipng provides the most advantage, but best results will be had by using pngout as well.

 ### Animated GIF